-The enrollment date for incoming kindergartners typically falls in March preceding the school year for which one is enrolling.
+The enrollment date for incoming kindergartners for the 2020-2021 school year will start on February 4, 2020.
 For admittance into kindergarten, students must be 5 years of age on or before September 1 in the year of enrollment.
 For admittance into transitional kindergarten, students must turn 5 years of age between September 2 and December 2 in the year of enrollment.

 Click on the Kinder Ad link to the right to view the most current information on school site enrollment.
 This link is updated every January before enrollment begins.